2019 Grants are now open

 Have questions?
 Feel free to contact us.

-Note: RTC received more than 200 applications in 2017, and we are expecting similar numbers this year.
+Note: RTC received nearly 200 applications in 2018, and we are expecting similar numbers this year.
 Please do not contact RTC staff in advance of your application submission to inquire about its competitiveness.
 All completed applications are fully reviewed and considered equally.